xbeat/Machine-Learning/README.md

 Introduction to Computational Graphs in Machine Learning

 Computational graphs are powerful tools for representing and optimizing complex mathematical operations in machine learning.
 They form the backbone of modern deep learning frameworks, allowing efficient computation and automatic differentiation.
 In this presentation, we'll explore the concept of computational graphs and their implementation using Python.

+## Preventing Overfitting in Convolutional Neural Networks

+Understanding Overfitting in CNNs

+Overfitting occurs when a Convolutional Neural Network (CNN) learns the training data too well, including noise and outliers, leading to poor generalization on unseen data.
+This phenomenon is particularly common in complex models with limited training data.

 ## Modeling Viral App Feature Adoption Using Python